Italiano English

 Common name: Whip Spider or Tailless Whip Scorpion.

 Amblypygi are an order of chelicerate arachnid arthropods also known as whip spiders or tailless whip scorpions.
-The name means "blunt tail", a reference to the lack of the flagellum otherwise seen in typical whip scorpions.
+The name means "blunt tail", a reference to the lack of the flagellum otherwise seen in typical whip scorpions (Uropygi).
 However they are neither scorpions nor spiders, from which they differ considerably.

 These arachnids are stingless, possess no poisonous silk glands or fangs, and rarely bite when threatened, but can grip fingers with their pedipalps, causing thorn-like puncture wounds.